globalcitizen/zomia/README.md

 ## Development status

 Development began on the 2nd of September, 2016.
 As of September 8 it is possible to walk around a level, sound and graphics are functional and some back-story is on the way to being generated.
-There is an awful lot of media as well... almost 1GB so far.
-Screenshots follow.
+There are NPCs you can run in to, they make noises but there is no fighting or interaction yet, and they don't move.
+There is an awful lot of free audio media prepared as well... almost 1GB so far.

+Screenshots will be here shortly.